carlmw/articles/testing_javascript_part1.md

       equal(domList.innerHTML, 'XHR INNIT', 'The retrieved values should be rendered');
     });

 We've now defined a setup function for our test suite which setups a fake XMLHttpRequest object that will intercept any attempt to communicate over XHR and allow us to define our own responses.
-Even better it will make our request syncronous since we're responding to our fake request immediately from inside our test; pretty cool.
+Even better it will make our request synchronous since we're responding to our fake request immediately from inside our test; pretty cool.

 Lets update listView and get that test to pass: